BTS, the Best: Commercial performance

 BTS, the Best debuted at number one on Oricon's Daily Album Chart dated June 15, 2021, with 571,589 physical copies sold in a single day to become the best-selling album of the year upon release.
 It debuted atop the Weekly Albums Chart issue dated June 28, 2021, for the period ending June 20, with 782,369 copies sold, recording the highest first week sales by a male foreign artist, and the second-highest first week sales for a foreign artist in Oricon chart history—Mariah Carey's greatest hits album #1's sold 1.047 million copies its opening week in 1998.
 The album spent three consecutive weeks at number one on the Oricon chart and sold over 885,000 copies in that time.
 It additionally topped the corresponding issue of Oricon's Digital Album Chart for its release week with 7,603 digital sales, and debuted at number-one on Billboard Japan's Hot Albums chart with 807,056 copies sold.

 On December 22, Oricon announced that BTS, the Best was the best-selling physical album of 2021 in Japan with sales of 992,837 copies per data aggregated during the period dated December 14, 2020 to December 12, 2021.
 BTS are the first group in Oricon history, the first foreign artist in 37 years since Michael Jackson with Thriller (sold 575,000 copies 1984), and the third foreign artist overall following Elvis Presley in 1971 (sold 225,000 copies of "You Don't Have to Say You Love Me") and the aforementioned Jackson, to top the year-end album sales ranking.
 The album was additionally the fifth best-performing digital album of the year, with 21,082 downloads.
 In January 2022, the album surpassed sales of 1 million copies on Oricon, making it the first by a South Korean group in history to do so, and the first by a foreign act in over 16 years since BoA's Best of Soul (2005).

 According to the International Federation of the Phonographic Industry's (IFPI) annual music report for 2021, BTS, the Best was the fourth best-selling album of the year globally, with 1.52 million copies sold.

 Accolades

-In March 2022, the RIAJ announced the winners of the 36th Japan Gold Disc Awards for 2021.
+In March 2022, the Recording Industry Association of Japan (RIAJ) announced the winners of the 36th Japan Gold Disc Awards for 2021.
 BTS, the Best won Album of the Year and Best 3 Albums in the Asia category.